-The following applies to purchases made or reimbursed with Federal funds as per 2 CFR 200.318(i) 18.1. and other Federal Regulations.
-For a firm fixed price, lump sum, Time & Material (T&M), and/or Equipment procurements, Purchase (T&E) a Order CONSULTANT/CONTRACTOR/VENDOR's Notice to Proceed (NTP).
+18.1.
+The following applies to purchases made or reimbursed with Federal funds as per 2 CFR 200.318(j) and other Federal Regulations.
+For a firm fixed price, lump sum, Time & Material (T&M), and/or Time & Equipment (T&E) procurements, a Purchase Order represents a CONSULTANT/CONTRACTOR/VENDOR's Notice to Proceed (NTP).
 Line-item Extended Price(s) shall be considered Not to Exceed (NTE) ceiling value(s).
-Additionally, the Total Order value Purchase Order represents an NTE ceiling value. the CONSULTANT/CONTRACTOR/VENDOR anticipates exceeding either of these NTE values, they should contact the Lee County Procurement Department for a change order.

-CONSULTANT/CONTRACTOR/VENDOR exceeds a Line Item or Total Order NTE value, it does so at its own risk.
+Additionally, the Total Order value for a Purchase Order represents an NTE ceiling value.
+If the CONSULTANT/CONTRACTOR/VENDOR anticipates exceeding either of these NTE values, they should contact the Lee County Procurement Department for a change order.
+If a CONSULTANT/CONTRACTOR/VENDOR exceeds a Line Item or Total Order NTE value, it does so at its own risk.